During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 But that’s not to put Wix down.
 While still suffering from a number of issues, we were impressed by how much Wix has matured in the past couple of years.
 It’s certainly no longer the SEO horror story it once was.

-In fact, it’s the clear SEO winner in the “website building platforms” subcategory.
+In fact, it’s the clear SEO winner in the “website building platforms” subcategory and also the CMS that has improved most since our last round of testing.
 So if you don’t want the hassle of managing your own code/server, and just want a platform where you can quickly launch a site, focus on content, and control most SEO fundamentals, then it could be a solid choice.

 Squarespace lags Wix in terms of SEO functionality.
 But it is what it is, and you’ll certainly be able to optimize a number of important on-page factors.